 The Never-Ending Stencil

 During the preliminary stages of customizing our own wall stencils I decided to paint the focal wall with Benjamin Moore Bright White and the remaining three walls with Benjamin Moore Silver Cloud using the Natura Paint.
 We choose this paint because they say it is virtually odorless and it was.
-This being my two year olds room, it was very important to us to have an odor free paint .
+This being the room of our two year old, it was very important to use an odor free paint .
 It’s also important to me as a migraine sufferer because strong odors frequently trigger my headaches.

 Making A customized Stencil

 - Using the image from Ikea’s website I was able to enlarge the image and print it out on card stock.

 - Using a piece of transparent film I traced the stem and branches with a permanent marker